 Project: Area/Room/Elevation/Location: Floor: User Category: | |||||||

-ELEMENT | DESCRIPTION | OBSERVATIONS ON CONDITION | CONDITION INDICATO R | REMEDY | PRIORITY | PROOJECT CODE | PLATE NO. |
+ELEMENT | DESCRIPTION | OBSERVATIONS ON CONDITION | CONDITION INDICATOR | REMEDY | PRIORITY | PROJECT CODE | PLATE NO. |

 Ceilings | This is the upper interior surface of a room | Visible inspection of the Mundella Center showed wear and tear of paint and destroyed lighting | 3 | Stripping of old paint, patching the minor damaged areas and repainting Fixing the lighting system | 001 | NT00 1 | AF6494 |

-Walls | This is a structural element that encloses a building in order to form the periphery of a room or the building. | Inspection showed worn-out paint, cracks that follow the mortar joints running between windows, bad drainage Part of the wall made of timber has been rotten, at various locations in the center | 4 | Stripping of the old paint and repainting Reinforcement of the structural wall brick walls using connectors, non- shrinking mortar, and special fasteners by removing portions of the cracked walls Addition of the drainage opening and | 002 | Nt002 | 4FQA1 2 |
+Walls | This structural element encloses a building to form the periphery of a room or the building. | Inspection showed worn-out paint, cracks that follow the mortar joints running between windows, bad drainage Part of the wall made of timber has been rotten at various locations in the centre | 4 | Stripping of the old paint and repainting Reinforcement of the structural wall brick walls using connectors, non-shrinking mortar, and special fasteners by removing portions of the cracked walls Addition of the drainage opening and | 002 | Nt002 | 4FQA1 2 |

-Roof | This is a cover at the top of a building that helps protect from rain, sunlight, snow, wind and also high temperatures | Inspection of the facility showed that the roof is in relatively good shape. | 2 | Maintenance of openings.
+Roof | This is a cover at the top of a building that helps protect from rain, sunlight, snow, wind and high temperatures | Inspection of the facility showed that the roof is in relatively good shape. | 2 | Maintenance of openings.
 Removal of part of the rotten timber | 003 | Nt003 | FY352 |

-Windows | This is an opening within the wall of a building in order to allow light and air into the building and sometimes act as a piece of architectural decoration. | Many of the Mundella Center’s window glass panes were noticed to be broken, with worn out paint | 3 | Replacing the cracked window glass panes Remove the old paint and repainting | 004 | NT00 4 | AX231 |
+Windows | This is an opening within the wall of a building to allow light and air into the building and sometimes act as a piece of architectural decoration. | Many of the Mundella Center’s window glass panes were noticed to be broken, with worn-out paint | 3 | Replacing the cracked window glass panes Remove the old paint and repainting | 004 | NT00 4 | AX231 |

 Project: Area/Room/Elevation/Location: Floor: User Category: | |||||||